D2R-Reimagined/wiki-content/Items/QualityUpgrading.md

 Weapons are the same way, three different versions of the same weapon.
 Once you understand the system & how the in-game graphic is the same on all 3 versions, it makes getting the base you're looking for rather easy & fast.

 # Upgrading your gear while leveling can make a huge difference
 Here are a few examples for a Barbarian and for an Act2 Mercenary while leveling.
 This shows how the Enhanced Damage % on a weapon scales directly with the base.
 So enormous changes in your damage output occurs when upgrading a physical damage weapon!
-(insert picture here)
+But be very cautious as different items have different level requirements as well.

+One of the best times to increase the base quality of a weapon or chest armor while you are leveling is when you find two of the same uniques or set items.
+So if you have two identical unique weapons, you could upgrade one of them from [N] to [X] and the level requirements might only increase by 3  where you're able to use it right away.
+Or perhaps it increases the level requirements by +15 & it is unusable!
+Not to worry as you have a second weapon & can keep this ready to use once you get to that level.
+The pictures show how powerful the reimagination base upgrades are!

+When leveling the primary three items to upgrade are:
+Your 1H 2H or Bow!
+Not only will you do significantly more damage, the [X] or [E] versions might allow for more sockets when you use an Orb of Socketing.

+Your Chest Armor!
+Not only will your overall defense climb significantly higher, the [X] or [E] versions might allow for upto 4 sockets when you use an Orb of Socketing.

+Your Helmet!
+The typical diablo2 websites show many helmets do not allow for 4 sockets, however in Reimagined most of the [E] Elite helmets have been changed to allow for upto 4 sockets.

+(insert more pictures here when I get access)